-Garry’s choice of front light is the Busch & Müller IQ2 Lumotec Luxos u which arguably has one of the brightest and widest beams on the market, although Garry doesn’t ride very much at night it does come in handy when he does get caught out!
+Garry’s choice of front light is the Busch & Müller IQ2 Lumotec Luxos u which arguably has one of the brightest lights, with the widest beams on the market.
+Although Garry doesn’t ride very much at night, it does come in handy when he gets caught out!

-The Busch & Müller Lumotec has a very handy handlebar switch that is used to switch the light on and off and is also used to switch between the different light modes of daytime running light, panorama light and floodlight.
+The Lumotec headlight has a convenient handlebar switch, used to switch the light on and off.
+It is also used to switch between the different light modes of daytime running light, panorama light and floodlight.

-There is also a very handy extra cable coming out of the remote switch that gives you the ability to be able to charge a phone or almost any other electrical device that has a USB port.
+There is also a cable coming out of the remote switch.
+This gives you the ability to charge a phone or almost any other electrical device that has a USB port.
 That comes in particularly handy when you’re mainly camping and don’t have easy access to electricity.

-After three years of trouble-free use, Garry’s Lumotec developed a problem and was unable to charge his phone, which as we all know is a major problem these days, considering that we all seem to run our lives by them now!
-So Garry got in contact with Busch & Müller who asked him to send it to them.
+After three years of trouble-free use, Garry’s Lumotec developed a problem and was unable to charge his phone!
+Which as we all know is a major problem these days!
+Considering we all seem to run our lives by them!
+So Garry got in contact with Busch & Müller who asked him to return it to them.

-Unfortunately, Busch & Müller were unable to fix the light so as a goodwill gesture they sent a brand new Lumotec light in its place, despite the old one being three years old and totally out of any warranty or guarantee, what excellent customer service!
+Unfortunately, Busch & Müller were unable to fix the light.
+But as a goodwill gesture, they sent Garry a brand new Lumotec light in its place!
+Thus was despite the old one being over three years old and totally out of any warranty or guarantee!
+What excellent customer service!
 It was nice to deal with a decent company.

-The new Lumotec is now on Garry’s bike ready for use on his next tour where I think there will have to be a spot of night riding just to give it a try, although I’m almost certain that Garry will be doing!
+The new Lumotec is now on Garry’s bike ready for use on his next tour where I think there will have to be a spot of night riding just to give it a try!
+Although the one thing I know that Garry will be doing!
 Long before any night riding!
 That is charging his phone!

 It’s been a nice busy month with a couple of camping trips, a trip to Wales which unfortunately wasn’t for the best of reasons and a day out at the Goodwood Festival of Speed.